 We are exposed to the risk that our employees, independent contractors and consultants may engage in fraudulent or other illegal activity.
 Misconduct by these parties could include intentional, reckless and/or negligent conduct or disclosure of unauthorized activities to us that violates: (i) government regulations; (ii) manufacturing standards; (iii) federal and provincial healthcare fraud and abuse laws and regulations; or (iv) laws that require the true, complete and accurate reporting of financial information or data.
-It may not always be possible for the Company to identify and deter misconduct by its employees and other third parties, and the precautions taken by the Company from governmental investigations or other actions or lawsuits stemming from a failure to be in compliance with such laws or regulations.
+It may not always be possible for the Company to identify and deter misconduct by its employees and other third parties, and the precautions taken by the Company to detect and prevent this activity may not be effective in controlling unknown or unmanaged risks or losses or in protecting the Company from governmental investigations or other actions or lawsuits stemming from a failure to be in compliance with such laws or regulations.
 If any such actions are instituted against Company, and it is not successful in defending itself or asserting its rights, those actions could have a significant impact on our business, including the imposition of civil, criminal and administrative penalties, damages, monetary fines, contractual damages, reputational harm, diminished profits and future earnings, and curtailment of our operations, any of which could have a material adverse effect on our business, financial condition, results of operations or prospects.

-$We \ are \ subject \ to \ certain \ risks \ regarding \ our \ information \ technology \ systems \ and \ cyber-attacks.$
+We are subject to certain risks regarding our information technology systems and cyber-attacks.